wizardoesmagic/pomice/FEATURES.md

 - `is_empty` - Check if history is empty
 - `current` - Get current track in navigation

+### Use Cases
+- "What was that song that just played?"
+- "Show me the last 10 songs"
+- "Play the previous track"
+- "Show all songs requested by User X"

 ---

 ## 📊 Queue Statistics